Central Michigan vs. Ohio NCAA Football Odds, Plays and Insights | October 9, 2021

-The Central Michigan Chippewas (2-3, 0-0 MAC) and the 19th-ranked pass offense will square off against the Ohio Bobcats (1-4, 0-0 MAC) and the 16th-ranked passing defense on Saturday, October 9, 2021.
-The Chippewas are favored by 5 points in the game.
-The over/under is set at 57.
+The Ohio Bobcats (1-4, 0-0 MAC) and the 16th-ranked passing defense will host the Central Michigan Chippewas (2-3, 0-0 MAC) and the 19th-ranked passing attack on Saturday, October 9, 2021.
+The Bobcats are 5-point underdogs.
+The total for this matchup has been set at 57 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.